Plumsail/helpdesk-docs/Online/Configuration Guide/Building advanced templates.rst

 In the template, it is necessary to add conditional tokens ``{{#if}}`` and ``{{/if}}``.
 The former should contain a reference to a field.
-If its value is resolved to ``true``, content between the tokens will be rendered in the resulting message.
+If it resolves the value to ``true``, content between the tokens will be rendered in the resulting message.
-In this case, the content of the snippet should be included conditionally:
+In this case, we include the snippet conditionally:

 .. code-block:: html